-According to USA Today on Aug 21, while both Swift and Mayer remained seemingly oblivious to each others presence, the rest of the place “freaked out” in anticipation of the two eying one another.
+According to USA Today on August 21, while both Swift and Mayer remained seemingly oblivious to each others presence, the rest of the place “freaked out” in anticipation of the two eyeing one another.
 It is assumed that Swift wrote one of her several breakup songs about Mayer, “Dear John,” although she has never confirmed that.

 “Dear John” didn’t need any confirmation when it came to Mayer, he was certain the song was about him.
 In the song she asks why he played his “dark twisted games” with a 19-year-old, which was Swift’s age when they dated.
 She wrote how she loved him “so much” and how she “sees it all now it was wrong.”

 As Us Magazine reports, Mayer knew the song was all about him.
 He was mortified when the song came out and people pinned the song to him.
 He was 34-years-old at the time and had a seemingly endless stream of broken hearts in his wake of A-list celebrities.
 Most of the women were close to his own age, but Swift was a baby in comparison and fairly new to the Hollywood scene.

 People didn’t care too much for what was perceived as him taking advantage of her innocence.
 The song didn’t help his image at all.
 He slammed her and the song saying it was “cheap song writing.”
 He also said that it was an abuse of talent to “rub your hands together and go, wait til he gets a load of this!”
 He said the song “humiliated him” and that she had released it at a time when he had “already been dressed down.”